 The Manhattan Beach Police Department has been responsive to those concerns and continues to actively monitor incidents while respecting the rights of homeless individuals and ensuring public safety.
 To report incidents of concern, related to homeless individuals, please call the Police Department's non-emergency number at (310) 545-4566.

 Consistent with City Council direction at the August 21, 2018, meeting, the City Council appointed individuals to a task force, consisting of five members, with each City Councilmember appointing one member at the October 16, 2018, City Council meeting.
-The Homelessness Task Force members include:
+The Homelessness Task Force members currently include:

 - Kelly Stroman

 - Lucia La Rosa Ames

 - Liz Spear